-- (2) Upon a finding by the responsible agency that wastewater treatment and disposal, water, or transportation facilities are not adequate to accommodate additional ohana [dwellings] units in any ohana-eligible area, no more ohana [dwellings shall] units may be approved in that area; - (3) Notwithstanding the adequacy of public facilities, if the owners of 60 percent of the [residential-zoned lots] zoning lots in a residential zoning district in the same census tract sign a petition requesting that [residential-zoned lots] zoning lots in the residential zoning district in the census tract be excluded from ohana eligibility and submit the petition to the department, no new ohana [dwellings shall] units may be approved on [residential-zoned lots] zoning lots in the residential zoning district in that census tract from the date the department certifies the validity of the petition.
-For the purposes of this subdivision, the term "owners" means the fee owner of property that is not subject to a lease [and means], or the lessee of property that is subject to a lease.
-For the purposes of this subdivision, the term "lease" has the same meaning as defined in HRS § 516-1; - (4) Notwithstanding the adequacy of public facilities, if the owners of 60 percent of the [agricultural-zoned and country-zoned lots] zoning lots in the agricultural or country zoning districts in the same census tract sign a petition requesting that all [agricultural-zoned and country-zoned areas] zoning lots in the agricultural or country zoning districts in a census tract be excluded from ohana eligibility and submit the petition to the department, no new ohana [dwellings shall] units may be approved on [agricultural-zoned or country-zoned lots] zoning lots in the agricultural or country zoning districts in that census tract from the date the department certifies the validity of the petition.
-For the purposes of this subdivision, "owner" means the fee owner of property that is not subject to a lease [and means], or the lessee of property that is subject to a lease.
-For the purposes of this subdivision, the term "lease" means a conveyance of land or an interest in land, by a fee simple owner as lessor, or by a lessee or sublessee as sublessor, to any person, in consideration of a return of rent or other recompense, for a term, measured from the initial date of the conveyance, of 20 years or more (including any periods [for] during which the lease may be extended or renewed at the option of the lessee); - (5) The director may adopt rules pursuant to HRS Chapter 91 to establish procedures for, to implement, and to further define the terms used in subdivisions (3) and (4).
-These rules may include but [not be] are not limited to provisions relating to the form of petitions, determination of necessary signatures [where] if there is more than one owner or when the owner is an entity, the signing of petitions, validity of signatures, the withdrawal of signatures, the time frame for collection of signatures, verification of signatures, certification of results, duration of the prohibition, and procedures upon the change of census tract boundaries; and
+- (2) Upon a finding by the responsible agency that wastewater treatment and disposal, water, or transportation facilities are not adequate to accommodate additional chana dwellings in any chana-eligible area, no more chana dwellings shall be approved in that area; - (3) Notwithstanding the adequacy of public facilities, if the owners of 60 percent of the residential zoned lots in the same census tract sign a petition requesting that residential zoned lots in the census tract be excluded from ohana eligibility and submit the petition to the department, no new ohana dwellings shall be approved on residential zoned lots in that census tract from the date the department certifies the validity of the petition.
+For the purposes of this subdivision, the term "owners" means the fee owner of property that is not subject to a lease and means the lessee of property that is subject to a lease.
+For purposes of this subdivision, the term "lease" has the same meaning as defined in HRS § 516-1; - (4) Notwithstanding the adequacy of public facilities, if the owners of 60 percent of the agricultural-zoned and country-zoned lots in the same census tract sign a petition requesting that all agricultural-zoned and country-zoned areas in a census tract be excluded from chana eligibility and submit the petition to the department, no new chana dwellings shall be approved on agricultural-zoned or country-zoned lots in that census tract from the date the department certifies the validity of the petition.
+For the purposes of this subdivision, "owner" means the fee owner of property that is not subject to a lease and means the lessee of property that is subject to a lease.
+For the purposes of this subdivision, the term "lease" means a conveyance of land or an interest in land, by a fee simple owner as lessor, or by a lessee or sublessee as sublessor, to any person, in consideration of a return of rent or other recompense, for a term, measured from the initial date of the conveyance, of 20 years or more (including any periods for which the lease may be extended or renewed at the option of the lessee); - (5) The director may adopt rules pursuant to HRS Chapter 91 to establish procedures for, to implement and to further define the terms used in subdivisions (3) and (4).
+These rules may include but not be limited to provisions relating to the form of petitions, determination of necessary signatures where there is more than one owner or when the owner is an entity, the signing of petitions, validity of signatures, the withdrawal of signatures, the time frame for collection of signatures, verification of signatures, certification of results, duration of the prohibition, and procedures upon the change of census tract boundaries; and